Private Practice in TW7, Isleworth SW London and Clapham SW9 JX

 New: COVID support online available

-Hello and thank you for visiting my page.
-I am Dina, and I am a qualified and registered integrative therapist offering counselling and psychotherapy in Isleworth South West London.
+I am a qualified and registered integrative psychotherapist and offer short term counselling, long term psychotherapy and a divorce/separation support group in Isleworth South West London.

-For any questions you may have, or to arrange a half price initial session please call or email me.
+For any questions you may have, or to arrange an initial session please call or email me.

 Training, qualifications & experience

 - M.A. in Social Anthropology

 - MSc Integrative Psychotherapy